jakesylvestre/site/README.md

 ## Modernizr

 We use a customized version of Modernizr.
-The current features are selected in the [customized builder](http://modernizr.com/download/):

-* Modernizr.load (yepnope.js)

-If you need any more features, consult nixtuts.supp0rt@gmail.com
+The build link is available at _assets/js/depend/modernizr.js

 ## Pygments